zippy84/vtkbool/README.md

 - CellData is passed (attached by the rules of vtkAppendPolyData)
 - original cell ids are added to CellData (*OrigCellIdsA* and *OrigCellIdsB* as vtkIntArray)
 - contact lines are available
-- a paraview plugin wrapper exists
+- it is also a plugin for Paraview
+- Python wrapped
-- ready for vtk 6
+- ready for VTK 6

 ## Limitations